captainzero93/extract-unet-safetensor/README.md

-# UNet Extractor and Remover for Stable Diffusion 1.5 and SDXL
+# UNet Extractor and Remover for Stable Diffusion 1.5, SDXL, and FLUX

-This Python script (UNetExtractor.py) processes SafeTensors files for Stable Diffusion 1.5 (SD 1.5) and Stable Diffusion XL (SDXL) models.
+This Python script (UNetExtractor.py) processes SafeTensors files for Stable Diffusion 1.5 (SD 1.5), Stable Diffusion XL (SDXL), and FLUX models.
 It extracts the UNet into a separate file and creates a new file with the remaining model components (without the UNet).

 ## Why UNet Extraction?

-Using UNets instead of full checkpoints can save a significant amount of disk space, especially for models that utilize large text encoders like T5xxl.
+Using UNets instead of full checkpoints can save a significant amount of disk space, especially for models that utilize large text encoders.
+This is particularly beneficial for models like FLUX, which boasts 12 billion parameters.
 Here's why:

 1. Space Efficiency: Full checkpoints bundle the UNet, CLIP, VAE, and text encoder together.
-For models using T5xxl, the text encoder alone can be 5-10GB.
-By extracting the UNet, you can reuse the same text encoder for multiple models, saving 5-10GB per additional model.
+By extracting the UNet, you can reuse the same text encoder for multiple models, saving gigabytes of space per additional model.

 2. Flexibility: You can download the text encoder once and use it with multiple UNet models, reducing redundancy and saving space.

-3. Practical Example: Two full checkpoints (e.g., nf4 schnell and dev Flux) might take up 22GB.
-Using extracted UNets instead, the same two models could occupy only 12GB, plus a single 5GB text encoder shared between them.
+3. Practical Example: Multiple full checkpoints of large models like FLUX can quickly consume tens of gigabytes.
+Using extracted UNets instead can significantly reduce storage requirements.

-4. Future-Proofing: As models grow in complexity, the space-saving benefits of using UNets become even more significant.
+4. Future-Proofing: As models like FLUX continue to grow in complexity, the space-saving benefits of using UNets become even more significant.

-This tool helps you extract UNets from full checkpoints, allowing you to take advantage of these space-saving benefits.
+This tool helps you extract UNets from full checkpoints, allowing you to take advantage of these space-saving benefits across SD 1.5, SDXL, and FLUX models.

 ## Features

-- Supports both SD 1.5 and SDXL model architectures
+- Supports SD 1.5, SDXL, and FLUX model architectures
 - Extracts UNet tensors from SafeTensors files
 - Creates a separate SafeTensors file with non-UNet components
 - Saves the extracted UNet as a new SafeTensors file